mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 One of the workshop devices is still functional.
 It resembles a cat’s- cradle of metal filaments and glowing blue strands.
-Hanging in the middle of the cradle is a black oblong object, about half a metre long and utterly featureless.
+Hanging in the middle of the cradle is a black oblong object, about half a meter long and utterly featureless.
 This object is an Ancient hunter-killer.
 If the characters deactivate the stasis device trapping the hunter- killer, the Ancient weapon flies off at high speed to the surface – via